 The North Carolina Board of Barber Examiners is the official agency that will handle the process of license renewal in this state.
 To make it simple for practitioners, you can renew your license online.
 This must be done by May 31st every year.
 The fee for renewal is $50.
 But if you pay after May 31st then you will have to pay $85 after a $35 fee is tacked on.
 To stay up-to-date with the latest information, you should follow the N. Carolina Board of Barber Examiners on Facebook.

 Average yearly salary for barbering in North Carolina

-According to Salary.com, a licensed barber in North Carolina, on average, makes almost $28,000 per year, but that number is pushed even higher - to around $37,000 - in major metropolitan areas like Raleigh.
+According to the Bureau of Labor Statistics, a licensed barber in North Carolina, on average, makes about 33,820 per year.
+That number can be pushed even higher - to around $37,000 - in major metropolitan areas like Raleigh.
 Successful completion of barber school and required state licensing in North Carolina can unlock students' potential to the career enjoyment that comes with being a licensed barber.
 Get started today.

 Contact the North Carolina State Board of Barbering

 If you need help updating a change of name or address, acquiring out-of-state transfer forms, or need help with additional questions about obtaining a North Carolina cosmetology license, contact the NC Board using the information above.

 Barbering is a storied profession in North Carolina, and fits in with the genteel aspects of style in the South.
 The state has a rich history when it comes to barbers.